Thomas Lawrence (mayor): Political career

 Apart from his life in private business, Lawrence held several positions of trust in the city, including serving as mayor for six one-year terms, as city councilman and alderman, and as judge of the county court.
 During 1730 he worked with Dr. John Kearsley and Andrew Hamilton on a committee for the preparation and planning to build the Philadelphia state house, the later Independence Hall.
 At the provincial level, Lawrence began his service on the Provincial Council in 1728.

 Death and interment

 Lawrence died in Philadelphia in 1754, while still an office holder, and was buried at Philadelphia's Christ Church Burial Ground.

 Following his death, a notice was placed in Benjamin Franklin's Pennsylvania Gazette which lauded Lawrence's record of public service and his humanity in all aspects of his life.

 Legacy

 Lawrence was a founder and trustee of The Academy and College of Philadelphia.

+He was the father of Thomas Lawrence II, as well of John Lawrence, who both also served as Mayor of Philadelphia.